-In 2020, Moody's rated Volkswagen Financial Services AG, the parent company, with Prime-2 / A3 (short term / long term) with negative outlook while Standard & Poor's rated Volkswagen Financial Services AG with A-2 / BBB+ (short term / long term) also with a negative outlook.
-The outlook change from stable to negative occurred on the background of the Covid-19 pandemic
+In 2021, the credit rating agencies updated their rating assessments for Volkswagen Financial Services AG.
+Moody's maintained the rating at P-2 / A3 (short term / long term) and changed the outlook to stable while Standard & Poor's maintained the rating at A-2 / BBB+ (short term / long term) and also changed the outlook to stable.

-The Management Board informed the Supervisory Board in 2020 continuously on the developments regarding issuance activities and risk exposure.
+The Management Board informed the Supervisory Board in 2021 continuously on the developments regarding issuance activities and risk exposure.
 Risk limits set by the Supervisory Board were adhered to.

 The Covid-19 pandemic constitutes a challenging environment for governments and economies worldwide.
-Despite this, FSNV has increased its funding and lending activities with Group companies without taking on additional risks.
+Despite this, FSNV has maintained its funding and lending activities with Group companies without taking on additional risks.